CprimeLearningLabs/terraform-azure-intro/labs/lab-4.7-Functions/lab4.7-functions.md

 Open the file variables.tf.

 Add a new variable to accept additional tags to set on our resources.
 What should be the type for the tags variable?
-(Hint: take a look at the exiting tags local value in main.tf.)
+(Hint: take a look at the existing tags local value in main.tf.)

 <details>